dasunyohan/Vision-Transformers/README.md

 ---

 Thank you for exploring the Vision Transformer repository.
-We hope this guide helps you understand and implement Vision Transformers for your image classification tasks.
+Hope this guide helps you understand and implement Vision Transformers for your image classification tasks.